hindmasj/my-nifi-cluster/docs/elasticsearch.md

 ### Put Data

 To put data you just need a "PutElasticsearchRecord" processor.
-If you already have an index and templat already defined then so much the better.
+If you have an index and/or template already defined then so much the better.

 | Parameter                 | Value                                           |
 |---------------------------|-------------------------------------------------|